You have questions and we have answers. If you don’t find the answers to your questions here, contact us via email at email@example.com.

 Is the Fitness Index a competition?

-No, the ranking merely points out that relative to each other, some metro areas scored better on the indicators than the other.
-While ACSM recognizes that there will be a natural tendency to view comparisons as a competition, the Fitness Index rankings were created for communities to assess their level of health and fitness, assess areas that could use improvement, and to increase their scores over time.
+No, the ranking merely points out that relative to each other, some cities scored better on the indicators than the other.
+While ACSM recognizes that there will be a natural tendency to view comparisons as a competition, the Fitness Index rankings were created for cities to assess their level of health and fitness, assess areas that could use improvement, and to increase their scores over time.

 It is important to consider both the Fitness Index score and rank for each city.
-While the ranking lists the metros from highest score to lowest, the scores for many cities are very similar, indicating that there is relatively little difference between them.
-While one metro area carried a rank of “1” and another carried a rank of “50,” this does not necessarily mean that the highest city has excellent values across all indicators and the lowest ranked city has failed the indicators.
+While the ranking lists the cities from highest score to lowest, the scores for many cities are very similar, indicating that there is relatively little difference between them.
+While one of the 100 cities ranked #1 and another ranked #100, this doesn’t mean that the highest ranked city has excellent values across all indicators and the lowest ranked city has the lowest values on all indicators.
+Every city has room for improvement and every city has successes to celebrate.

-Any words of encouragement or optimism for cities at the bottom of the rankings?
+Any words of encouragement for cities at the bottom of the rankings?

 Additionally, the technical assistance program and collective impact efforts across the county are reason for optimism.
 Increasingly, health care providers and systems, local officials, community leaders and other experts are working together in communities across the U.S. to actively move their communities to better health.